temetvince/x4/station_profiles.md

    - Limitations: Extenders do not sell back to Warehouses.
 They sell only to Building Storages, Factories, Docks, Fill profiles (and to Trading stations as described in the Trading profile).
    - To import wares from other factions, use Extender stations:
      - Manually set the Extender’s buy prices to Automatic and set the Trade Rule to No restriction for the wares you want to import.
+     - Provide a budget to purchase wares externally.
      - Remember: imported wares on an Extender will not be sold to Warehouses.

 6. Place Docks for end-user needs